kb-dk/solr-and-snippets/README.md

   * 'solrize' which returns a solr <add> ... </add> which is ready to be sent to SOLR.
 C.f., http://xstorage-test-01.kb.dk:8080/exist/rest/db/text-retriever/present.xq?doc=texts/aakjaer01val.xml&op=solrize&c=adl
   * 'facsimile' which returns a HTML document with images of the pages.
 Since we introduced OSD, it is only used for PDF generation. http://xstorage-test-01.kb.dk:8080/exist/rest/db/text-retriever/present.xq?doc=texts/aakjaer01val.xml&op=facsimile&c=adl (or synonymously http://xstorage-test-01.kb.dk:8080/exist/rest/db/text-retriever/present.xq?path=adl-texts-aakjaer01val-root&op=facsimile)
   * 'toc' returns a HTML table of contents or synonymously http://xstorage-test-01.kb.dk:8080/exist/rest/db/text-retriever/present.xq?path=adl-texts-aakjaer01val-root&op=toc (http://xstorage-test-01.kb.dk:8080/exist/rest/db/text-retriever/present.xq?doc=texts/aakjaer01val.xml&op=toc&c=adl)
-* id  -- the id of a part inside the doc which is to be treated.
+* id  -- the id of a part inside the doc which is to be treated. http://xstorage-test-01.kb.dk:8080/exist/rest/db/text-retriever/present.xq?path=adl-texts-aakjaer01val-shoot-workid59384&op=render (or http://xstorage-test-01.kb.dk:8080/exist/rest/db/text-retriever/present.xq?path=adl-texts-aakjaer01val-root&op=render&id=workid59384)
 * q -- assuming that 'q' is the query, the present.xq is labelling the hits in the text

 Some more examples